Lowthian Bell: Family life

 Given his huge wealth, Margaret and he lived relatively simply, preferring the relatively humble Arts and Crafts style for his three-year refurbishment of the medieval Mount Grace Priory near Osmotherley, which was in serious disrepair when he purchased it in 1898 as a weekend retreat.
 The house was decorated by the best designers of the day in the "Aesthetic" style, with William Morris's "Double Bough" wallpaper hand-printed using 22 apple wood printing blocks.
 For the restoration of 2010 the original blocks were used to produce a close replica of the original wallpaper, each roll taking a week to print by hand.
-While decorating the great house, Morris spoke of "ministering to the swinish luxury of the rich".

 Bell died on 20 December 1904 at his house in London, 10 Belgrave Terrace.
 He left £750,000 to his son Hugh Bell on his death in 1904.